MUSA-620-Spring-2017/MUSA-620-Week-9/README.md

 ### Task:

 This assignment is more open-ended than the previous ones.
-Given all the tools you now have under your belt, you have many options for how you complete each step.
+Given all the tools you now have under your belt, you have many options for how you complete the assignment.
 Several possibilities are suggested below, but if you have a different method, you are welcome to use it.

 **Downloads:**
 - [Philadelphia Crime Incidents](https://www.opendataphilly.org/dataset/crime-incidents) (you may ignore any crimes that are missing coordinates)